Generic Logic, Inc.

 The Web Edition of the GLG Toolkit includes the GLG Graphics Builder - a graphical editor with point and click interface for creating dynamic HMI and SCADA screens and diagrams.
 With the Graphics Builder, developers can create elaborate process control and system monitoring drawings, define dynamic behavior and attach real-time data sources.
 A number of pre-built components and palettes are available for use as building blocks in the Builder.
 An optional GIS Map component is also available.

-Web / Mobile Deployment with Client-Side JavaScript
+Web / Mobile Deployment with JavaScript / React / Angular / Next.js

 The GLG JavaScript Library is used to deploy the HMI displays on a web page in a browser, on any desktop or mobile device.
 The library provides an API to load and display drawings created with the Graphics Builder, animate them with real-time data and handle user interaction.